You need more customers.

 - How to Create Your First Google Shopping Campaign

-- 4 Quick Strategies to Boost Your Return on Ad Spend (ROAS)
+- Google Shopping Best Practices to Boost Your Return on Ad Spend (ROAS)

 Google Shopping ads are also known as Product Listing Ads or PLAs.
 And, they’re displayed when a user searches for a product on Google.